Send your news and announcements to email@example.com

 Shevington Parish Council Meetings – 2021

-To view the 2021 schedule of meeting, plus access documents such as agendas and reports, see the Minutes, Agendas and Other Documents page.
+To view the 2021 schedule of meetings, plus access documents such as agendas and reports, see the Meetings page.

 As all meetings are currently taking place on Teams, if you would like to attend a meeting or if you have an item for a future agenda, please contact the parish clerk on firstname.lastname@example.org or call 01257 473022 or send a message via our contact page or Facebook page.